justalittlenoob/GSoC-2015/README.md

 knowledge and experience, I'll be competent for this project.

 I like Processing, and I've made some projects with it.
 You can find them in the reference below.
-Should you have any questions or concerns, please do not hesitate to contact me : justalittlenoob[dot]foxmail[dot]com
+Should you have any questions or concerns, please do not hesitate to contact me : justalittlenoob[at]foxmail[dot]com

 ##Reference (my projects)